iknowjason/edge/README.md

 These three files are already included in this github repository, so downloading them will update any necessary changes.
 Once downloaded, you can run the tool with ```-nd``` to avoid superfluous downloads.

 If found in working directory, all IP prefixes are loaded into memory.
-To update the files, you can use the included tool in this repo compiled from ```http.go``` to download Google and AWS JSON.
-Or you can download the latest versions manually.
-For the Azure JSON file, it needs to be manually downloaded and renamed in the current working directory to ```azure.json```.

 The cloud provider IP ranges json files always attempt to load from the working directory.
 Enabling the actual lookup is done with  the ```-prefix``` flag.

 When ```-dns``` mode is enabled, DNS lookups for both A and CNAME records are buffered without display until all DNS queries are finished.
 After the queries are finished, the output is displayed.

-One good idea is to initially run the tool to download all three files, making sure they are up-to-date.
+One idea is to initially run the tool to download all three files, making sure they are up-to-date.
 Then subsequent runs with ```-nd``` to improve performance and not download every run.

 ## Default [INF] Mode enabled